 As a result, Toronto is the fastest-growing central city.
 Toronto is a market that is a magnet for young and mobile talent.
 Despite this, the construction of new and affordable buildings is down by 24%.
 That's according to the Canada Mortgage and Housing Corporation (CMHC).

 Reports have also claimed that people will start to double and even triple up on housing prices.
 This would make most of the houses multi-generational.
-The demand on the already stretched social housing will also increase.
+The demand for the already stretched social housing will also increase.

 4. Prices Continue To Soar High